Chimaira: The Age of Hell, line-up changes, Crown of Phantoms, and split (2011–2014)

 The Age of Hell was released in the US on August 16, 2011.
 Frontman Mark Hunter states, "Words can't express what it took to create this album.
 We hope you love it as much as we do.
 Turn it up loud, this is Chimaira at [its] finest."
 The album was also released in the UK through Metal Hammer magazine.

 In November 2011, Mark Hunter released a statement stating that guitarists Matt DeVries and Rob Arnold are leaving Chimaira after Chimaira Christmas '11.
 He added that they are leaving for 'personal reasons'.

 It was confirmed that Emil Werstler will be replacing Rob Arnold as the lead guitarist, meanwhile Matt Szlachta from Dirge Within and Jeremy Creamer from Dååth will be handling rhythm guitar and bass duties respectively.

 On December 29, 2012, Chimaira Christmas 13 revealed a new song from the upcoming 2013 album, titled "I Despise".
 The same day an official teaser for the new album was added to YouTube, titled Chimaira 2013.
 On April 18, 2013, the band released a teaser video on their YouTube channel revealing the album title, Crown of Phantoms, and a release date, July 30, 2013.

 On August 31, 2014, Emil Werstler departed to pursue a solo career.
 The rest of the band mutually decided to part ways.

 On September 4, 2014, Mark Hunter announced the formal break-up of Chimaira.

-Reunions
+2017-present: Reunions

 2017 Chimaira Christmas reunion

 In late 2017 guitarist Rob Arnold uploaded an image depicting the numbers "1514688300".
 It was later revealed to be a Unix timestamp of the date and time of the band's reunion show.
 On June 21, 2017, ThePRP.com announced that a one-off reunion of the band's "classic" lineup would take place on December 30, 2017, during the group's Chimaira Christmas event, which would be seven years since this line-up performed together.
 The band later shared this news on their official Facebook page, confirming the news.

 On December 15, it was announced that drummer Andols Herrick would no longer be a part of the reunion show due to health issues, and that former Chimaira drummer Austin D'Amond would be his replacement.